DanielRailean/Dimi-Site/posts/semester4.md

 import Sem1 from "$lib/components/old/sem4.svelte"
 </script>

-The 4th semester was focused on Multi-storey buildings with dwellings.
-The main goal was to design a building for a mixed residential in 3 floors including partial basement.
+The overall theme in the 4th semester is “Multi-storey buildings with dwellings and commercial units”.

-it was a nice semester and we learned a lot
+This theme will define the framework for the projects to be carried out.

 <Sem1></Sem1>